-You will be asked to lie on a treatment table in a certain position and hold very still.
-The treatment machine will move to a pre-determined position, and you will not feel or see the radiation.
+You will be asked to lie on a treatment table in a certain position and hold completely still.
+The treatment machine will move to a predetermined position, and you will not feel or see the radiation.

 How Long Will the Treatment Take?